pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-operator-1-0/index.md

 ### Documentation

-We've added new documentation and enhanced existing documentatin to ensure it's easy to get started with the Pulumi Kubernetes Operator.
+We've added new documentation and enhanced existing documentation to ensure it's easy to get started with the Pulumi Kubernetes Operator.

 Full `Stack` Custom Resoruce [API documentation](https://github.com/pulumi/pulumi-kubernetes-operator/blob/master/docs/stacks.md) is now available.
 And guides for [deploying the Pulumi Kubernetes Operator](https://github.com/pulumi/pulumi-kubernetes-operator#deploy-the-operator) and [creating `Stack` resources](https://github.com/pulumi/pulumi-kubernetes-operator#deploy-the-operator) are available for use either from `kubectl`/YAML or using the Pulumi Kubernetes Provider.